Website · Peterborough

 Exactly what you get

 A website that books, not just one that looks the part.
 Live availability pulled from your booking software so guests see what is free.
 On-site deposits taken after hours.
 Seasonal pricing and minimum stays shown on the page.
 And performance that holds through the July spike.
-It connects to your booking software and CRM (Customer Relationship Management) so a booking confirms instantly and the guest is captured for the off-season, and it feeds your business intelligence dashboards so you can see which pages and seasons actually convert.
+It connects to your booking software and CRM (Customer Relationship Management) so a booking confirms instantly and the guest is captured for the off-season, and it feeds your business intelligence (BI) dashboards so you can see which pages and seasons actually convert.

 How to choose a developer in Peterborough